gbv/aREF/aref.md

 * A **language tag** is a well-formed laguage tag as defined in [BCP 47].
 * A **blank node** is neither an *IRI* nor a *literal node*.

-This definition neither includes relative IRIs nor blank node identifiers as known from some RDF serialization forms.
-To refer to a particular blank node within the scope of the same RDF graph in aREF one can use [*identified blank node*].
+This definition of RDF data neither includes relative IRIs nor blank node identifiers.
+When an *RDF graph* is encoded in aREF one can use [*blank node identifiers*](#blank-nodes) to refer to particular blank nodes within the scope of the same *RDF graph*.

 ## Lists-map-structures